mbod/comm318_stories_from_data_fall2019/syllabus.md

 ## Course Description, Goals and Objectives

 Today masses of data are available everywhere, capturing information on just about everything and anything.
-Related but distinct data streams about newsworthy events and issues -- including activity from social media and open data sources (e.g OpenGov initiative) -- have given rise to a new source for and style of reporting sometimes called Data Journalism.
+Related but distinct data streams about newsworthy events and issues -- including activity from social media and open data sources (eg: The Open Government Initiative) -- have given rise to a new source for and style of reporting sometimes called Data Journalism.
 Increasingly, news sites and information portals present visually engaging, dynamic, and interactive stories linked to the underlying data (e.g. The Guardian DataBlog).
-News providers also create online repositories providing access to the numbers behind the stories.
-This course will address two challenges to being able to effectively catch the wave in this sea of data and create effective communication.
-First, the course offers an introduction to Python programming for data analysis and visualization.
+This course offers an introduction to Python programming for data analysis and visualization.
 Students will learn how to collect, analyze, and present various forms of data.
-Second, because numbers and their visualizations alone do not speak for themselves but require context, interpretation, and narrative, students will practice making effective stories from data and presenting them in blog-like and other forms.
+Second, because numbers and their visualizations do not speak for themselves but require context, interpretation, and narrative, students will practice making effective stories from data and presenting them in blogs and other formats.

 No prior programming experience is required.
 Through this course students will gain skills writing Python programs to handle large amounts of textual data and become familiar with one of the key techniques used by data scientists, which is currently one of the most in-demand jobs.